alshain/eth-numcse/03/README.md

 spy(gallery('poisson', 10))
 ````

-Picture with three diagonal lines, one in the senter, the others offset by approximately ~10 units.
+Picture with three diagonal lines, one in the center, the others offset by approximately ~10 units.
 Dotted lines represent non-zero elements per spy documentation.

 7b
 --